The-Veterans-Lounge/utah-veterans-lounge/NETLIFY-SETUP-GUIDE.md

 This approach completely eliminates CORS issues because the browser only talks to domains we control, while our server-side functions handle all external API communication.

+## Live Demo

+See the CORS proxy in action: https://fall-in-veterans-hackatho-b6e2580aa7336.webflow.io/javascript-test

+This demo shows:
+- Real-time API calls from Webflow to Netlify functions
+- CORS-free data fetching in action
+- The exact implementation we'll use for VA APIs, Stripe, etc.

 **What stays in Webflow:**
 - All visual designs, layouts, and content
 - The CMS structure and data